316 (Lost)

 "316" is the sixth television episode of the fifth season of ABC's Lost.
 The 92nd episode of the show overall, "316" aired on February 18, 2009, on ABC in the United States, and was simulcast on A in Canada.
 The episode was written by showrunners and executive producers Damon Lindelof and Carlton Cuse and directed by Stephen Williams.

-In 2007, having recruited Sun-Hwa Kwon, Jack Shephard and Benjamin Linus find a way to return to the island.
-Jack makes a last-ditch effort to recruit the other "Oceanic 6" survivors.
+In 2007, having recruited Sun-Hwa Kwon, Jack Shephard and Benjamin Linus find a way to return to the Island.
+Jack makes a last-ditch effort to recruit the other "Oceanic Six" survivors.

 Plot

-Jack Shephard (Matthew Fox) wakes up in the middle of the island.
+Jack Shephard (Matthew Fox) open his eye wakes up in the middle of the island again.
 Hearing screaming, he finds Kate Austen (Evangeline Lilly) and Hugo "Hurley" Reyes (Jorge Garcia) on a lake.
 They realized they have returned to the island.
 46 hours earlier, Eloise Hawking (Fionnula Flanagan) receives Jack, Desmond Hume (Henry Ian Cusick), Sun-Hwa Kwon (Yunjin Kim) and Ben Linus (Michael Emerson) in a church.
 She takes them to a Dharma Initiative station underneath the church called the Lamp Post, which was used by Dharma to find the island; since the island is constantly moving, they developed a way to predict where it would be at a given time.
 Eloise mentions that the group only has 36 hours to get on Ajira Airways Flight 316, a Boeing 737-300, in order to return to the island.
 Desmond refuses, citing his previous encounter with her, and leaves.
 Eloise then tells Jack in private that he must bring something that belonged to his father Christian Shephard (John Terry) with him on the flight and also gives him John Locke's (Terry O'Quinn) suicide note.

 That evening, Jack gets a call informing him that his grandfather Ray (Raymond J. Barry) has attempted to escape his nursing home.
 The next day, Jack goes to the nursing home and finds an old pair of Christian's shoes and decides to take them with him.
 Later, Jack returns to his apartment, where he finds Kate waiting for him, in his bed.
 He asks her where her adoptive son Aaron is, but Kate tells Jack that if he wants her to get back to the island, he must never ask her about Aaron.
 Then they kiss passionately and fall into bed.
 The next morning, Jack receives a phone call from a severely beaten Ben, who tells Jack that he must go to a butcher shop and retrieve Locke's dead body.
 Jack does so, putting Christian's shoes on Locke's feet in the process.
 He also leaves the suicide note in Locke's pocket.